Back in the day, VW's were everywhere and finding a decent used one for sale was no

 the front door openings, above the wheel openings)

-On the front of the bus just below the bottom edges of the
+- On the front of the bus just below the bottom edge of the

 windshield rubber.
 Rust under this rubber seal